Deadlifts and squats are effective exercises for gaining lower body strength.

 Deadlifts can help strengthen the muscles of your lower back.
 This may help with low back pain.

 You can modify squats if you have back pain.
-Try performing a wider-leg squat, or don’t squat down as far.
+Try performing a wider-legged squat or not squatting down as far.

 Which is better for beginners?